sinemcskun/Wordle/README.md

 ## Features

 - Randomly selects a target word for the player to guess.
-(In development stage)
 - Validates the player's guesses to ensure they are 5-letter words.
 - Provides feedback on each guess:
   - Green for correct letters in the correct position.